What is the goal of Google Summer of Code?

-If after reading through all the documentation you still don't have an answer please consider reaching out to the GSoC community via IRC or the discussion list.
+If after reading through all the documentation you still don't have an answer please consider reaching out to the GSoC community via the discussion list or IRC channel.
 Visit the Contact Us page to find out how.

 When can GSoC Contributors apply for GSoC?